Cinnamon, spice, and all the fall feels are baked up together in this moist, healthy Apple Bread made with fresh apples and applesauce.

 The Directions

-- Toast the walnuts.
+- Toast the Walnuts.
 STAY NEARBY!
 Nuts can burn easily.

-- Bake apple bread at 350 degrees F for 25 minutes, tent the bread with aluminum foil, and then bake for 20 additional minutes.
+- Bake.
+Spread the batter into the loaf pan.
+Sprinkle the cinnamon sugar filling over the batter like fairy dust.
+Bake apple bread at 350 degrees F for 25 minutes, tent the bread with aluminum foil, and then bake for 20 additional minutes.

-- Let the bread cool in the pan for about 10 minutes, and then set it out on a wire rack to cool completely.
+- Finish.
+Let the bread cool in the pan for about 10 minutes, and then set it out on a wire rack to cool completely.
 Finally, grab a big slice (or four) and ENJOY!

 Recipe Variations